 We selected participants who said that they have not played any video games in the last six months.
 Our selection was discrete, and participants were not told they were selected because they did not play video games.
 We wanted to avoid any potential bias that may affect performance.

-Our team tested each participant with a series of tasks before and after the video game training phase, testing the performance of certain visual and attentional tasks.
+Our team tested each participant with a battery of tasks before and after the training phase, with modules that tested the performance of certain visual and attentional tasks.
 For example, in the Flanker Task which shows several arrows pointed a single direction and the center arrow facing another, participants were instructed to enter the direction of the center arrow as quick as possible.
 In training, latent object discrimination tasks were programmed to help train their accuracy on “target” vs. “non-targets”.

 If you would like to read our brief article over the first experiment that was published in the Human Factors and Ergonomic Society, click here.

 Want to try some of the cognitive tests similar to the ones from the experiment?

 UX Skills Used:

 Participant Recruitment: Screened specific populations and scheduled participants.